 |(829) 903-0659||Central Las Terrenas|

-For more information about snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read this extensive guide to snorkeling in the Caribbean.
+For more information concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read this detailed guide to snorkeling in the Caribbean.

 Help us improve!
 We welcome your corrections and suggestions.